daormar/debasher/doc/design_doc_resident.md

   same code path as the original launch (matches the Startup sequence subsection's "first launch and recovery are the same operation").
-- **Why not simply re-execute `__exec__/<node>/<node>`?** That generated script does not carry the per-launch state. `BUILTIN_SCHED_PID_FILENAME` (which `.id` file to write) and `BUILTIN_ARRAY_TASK_ID` are exported by `_launch` just before it starts the script, and are not among the variables dumped into the script itself (that dump is a deliberate allowlist, and it runs once per process at generation time, while these values are per launch).
-A bare `subprocess.Popen` from the Supervisor would inherit the Supervisor's own values instead, so the relaunched node would never update its own `.id` (and could write into `supervisor.id`): a stale PID that `_node_pid_alive` reports "dead" forever, and since a real heartbeat resets `_relaunch_attempts` on every recovery, the budget never trips, an endless relaunch loop.
-It would also leave the node in the Supervisor's own process group, which `debasher_stop` (`kill -9 -- -$pid`) relies on being one per process. `_launch` avoids all of it, since its explicit exports override whatever the caller inherited.
+- **Why not simply re-execute `__exec__/<node>/<node>`?** That generated script does not carry the per-launch state. `BUILTIN_ARRAY_TASK_ID` is exported by `_launch` just before it starts the script, and is not among the variables dumped into the script itself (that dump is a deliberate allowlist, and it runs once per process at generation time, while this value is per launch), and the `.id` file is written by `_launch`, not by the script.
+A bare `subprocess.Popen` from the Supervisor would inherit the Supervisor's own `BUILTIN_ARRAY_TASK_ID` instead, and the relaunched node's `.id` would never be updated: a stale PID that `_node_pid_alive` reports "dead" forever, and since a real heartbeat resets `_relaunch_attempts` on every recovery, the budget never trips, an endless relaunch loop.
+It would also leave the node in the Supervisor's own process group, which `debasher_stop` (`kill -9 -- -$pid`) relies on being one per process. `_launch` avoids all of it, since it writes the `.id` itself and its explicit export overrides whatever the caller inherited.
 - **What `_launch` does for this** (`engine/debasher_builtin_sched_lib.sh`):
-  it removes any stale `.id` before launching, so its wait for the PID file really waits for the new process; it exports `DEBASHER_LIBEXECDIR` so a running process can find the installed tools (`debasher_libexecdir` is deliberately excluded from what generated scripts carry); and it unsets `BUILTIN_ARRAY_TASK_ID` before a non-array launch.
+  it writes the new process's PID into the `.id` itself, as soon as the process starts and without waiting for it, through a temporary file renamed into place, so that a reader sees either the old PID or the new one, never an empty file; it exports `DEBASHER_LIBEXECDIR` so a running process can find the installed tools (`debasher_libexecdir` is deliberately excluded from what generated scripts carry); and it unsets `BUILTIN_ARRAY_TASK_ID` before a non-array launch.